ByteCatch-Games/Textemon-game-/README.md

 # 🦄 Upcoming Features
 `model-repo` has all the potentials to grow further.
 Here are some of the upcoming features planned(not in any order),

-- ✔️ Feature Request 1.
+- ✔️ SQLite to save progress.
 - ✔️ Feature Request 2.
 - ✔️ Feature Request 3.
 - ✔️ Feature Request 4.